 Activity examples:

-- Give a teenager a pre-loaded debit card so they can get used to plastic (and discuss which of their expenses they need to be responsible for).
+- Give a teenager a pre-loaded debit card so they can get used to using plastic.
+Just be sure to discuss which expenses they are responsible for.

 - Add older teens as authorized users on your credit card account and discuss when and how it can be used.